Tsering Wangyal: Fellowship

 Mr Wangyal went to USA from May to December 1986 to pursue an internship which was offered by the Alfred Friendly Press Fellowship and it was hosted by the Quincy Patriot Ledger.
 At this interim Mr Lhasang Tsering managed as the Acting Editor of the Tibetan Review.

 Death

-Tsering Wangyal passed away at a very young age of 51 due to Hepatitis B illness on November 24, 2000 in Toronto, Canada.
+Tsering Wangyal died at a very young age of 51 due to Hepatitis B illness on November 24, 2000, in Toronto, Canada.